 It’s in your best interest to reduce tension in your life, and we mean that mentally and physically.
 Get someone to help you around the house during the first few days of your recovery.
 You might not be physically capable of doing your chores, but more importantly, adding any kind of tension or force to your incisions can make them more likely to heal wrong and scar.
 Remember, during the first week of your recovery, you shouldn’t lift anything heavier than a milk jug.

 Unfortunately, smoking can affect even your breast enhancement scars.
-Nicotine in the blood can prevent proper amounts of blood supply from reaching your wounds and preventing them from healing correctly, possibly even increasing the risk of tissue death!
+Nicotine in the blood can prevent proper amounts of blood from reaching your wounds and preventing them from healing correctly, possibly even increasing the risk of tissue death.
 That’s why many surgeons recommend no smoking two weeks before and two weeks after the surgery.

 It’s imperative that you stay away from as much sun exposure as possible during your recovery.
 Sun exposure can darken any healing wounds, while excessive heat can increase swelling and bleeding.
 Tender and swollen tissue are also more likely to get sunburned.
-Most patients (we hope) aren’t directly exposing their recovering breasts to the sun, but remember that UV Rays can penetrate clothing.
+Most patients (we hope) aren’t directly exposing their recovering breasts to the sun, but remember that UV rays can penetrate clothing.

-Massaging the areas around your incisions, once it’s comfortable to do so, is a great way to create circulation of blood supply to the area, and to prevent obvious scarring from appearing.Return to Overview
+Massaging the areas around your incisions, once it’s comfortable to do so, is a great way to increase the circulation of blood to the area and prevent obvious scarring from appearing.Return to Overview